Sales Leadership Training

 Overcoming objections is tough business.
 Going back after a prospect says no is even tougher.
 Moving on in the face of adversity is sometimes even more difficult than that.
 What kind of salesperson does it take to go back for more and, at the same time, move on and find new business?

 How tough are your salespeople?
-Are they tough enough to sell effectively and consisently in the upcoming recession?
+Are they tough enough to sell effectively and consistently in the upcoming recession?
 They were taking orders when the times were good but will they be able to sell when prospects stop buying?